mayhammad277/LEO-Constellation-Routing-RL/README.md

-Generator: Mathematically generates 3D satellite positions in Earth-Centered Inertial (ECI) coordinates.Intelligent Routing:
+- Generator: Mathematically generates 3D satellite positions in Earth-Centered Inertial (ECI) coordinates.Intelligent Routing:
-Implements A* pathfinding with Line-of-Sight (LOS) constraints, ensuring inter-satellite links (ISL) are not obstructed by the Earth.Multi-Algorithm Support: Integration with Stable-Baselines3 for training PPO and A2C agents.
+- Implements A* pathfinding with Line-of-Sight (LOS) constraints, ensuring inter-satellite links (ISL) are not obstructed by the Earth.
+- Multi-Algorithm Support: Integration with Stable-Baselines3 for training PPO and A2C agents.

-3D Visualization: Comprehensive plotting tools to visualize the constellation, ground stations, and the active routing path.🛠️ Installation: Bash pip install gym numpy matplotlib scipy stable-baselines3 skyfield shimmy
+- 3D Visualization: Comprehensive plotting tools to visualize the constellation, ground stations, and the active routing path.

-The code originates from research on autonomous routing policies for space networks.
+- 🛠️ Installation: Bash pip install gym numpy matplotlib scipy stable-baselines3 skyfield shimmy The code originates from research on autonomous routing policies for space networks.

 ## ✨ Features